c0ldf1recsgo/accelerometer-sensor-esp32/README.md

 - [Here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) is how you can add ESP32 module to Arduino IDE.

 ## Data forwarder:
+- This will help you to collect data from your device to EdgeImpulse to train model.
+Skip this step if you have other way tpo collect data.
 - Input ```edge-impulse-data-forwarder``` into your Command Line.
 - If it is successful, then you have to input your Registered email and Password.
 - Now just follow the instruction from your Command Line.

 ## Input Data:
+- Check this [Documentation](https://docs.edgeimpulse.com/docs/using-your-mobile-phone) if you want to use your mobile phone to collect data.
 - Open EdgeImpulse and Start Sampling to add data.
 - Do whatever you want and name the label for it.

+## Training:
+- Click on **Impulse Design** and choose how you will train it as the picture below.
+- fgf
+- Choose parameters for each block
+- *Processing block*
+- *Learning block*
+- After training your model, go to **Deployment**
+- Select *Arduino Library*, disable *EON Compiler* and select *Unoptimized (float 32)* then Build